wnfs-wg/spec/spec/nameaccumulator.md

 Name accumulators in WNFS represent commitments to "paths" in the private file system in a way that allows a third party to verify that certain path segments are part of a committed path without revealing all path segments and without leaking correlatable information to other committed paths.

 They are built on 2048-bit RSA accumulators.
-They were originally described in 1993 in [this paper][RSA acc og paper].
+They were originally described in 1993 in the paper ["One-way Accumulators: A Decentralized Alternative to Digital Signatures"][RSA acc og paper].

-The element membership proofs in this specification are based on the 2018 paper ["Batching Techniques for Accumulators with Applications to IOPs and Stateless Blockchains"][batching acc paper].
+The element membership proofs in this specification are based on the 2018 paper ["Batching Techniques for Accumulators with Applications to IOPs and Stateless Blockchains"][IOP Batching Boneh].

 ## 1 Encoding

 ### 1.1 Setup Parameters

 The accumulator setup consists of a 2048 bit RSA modulus $N$ and a quadratic residue generator $g$.
+The generator element represents the empty name accumulator.

 They are encoded as 256 byte big-endian byte arrays.

 ### 1.2 Commitments

-All name accumulator commitments are 2048 bit unsigned integers smaller than the RSA modulus from the setup parameters.
+All name accumulator commitments (`NameAccumulator`s) are 2048 bit unsigned integers smaller than the RSA modulus from the setup parameters.

 They are encoded as 256 byte big-endian byte arrays.